 Data — and specifically, analytics — is the story behind the numbers.
 Leaning on data and analytics can help you identify solutions and, just as importantly, problems that you didn’t even know you had.

-“As in every aspect of our lives, data is being used more and more to improve our experience as we receive healthcare and pay for it,” said Mari Whittaker, senior product manager of analytics for WEX’s benefits division.
+“As in every aspect of our lives, data is being used more and more to improve our experience as we receive healthcare and pay for it,” Whittaker said.

 Simplicity is key